Edmund Booz: Family

 Edmund Booz married Catherine, a woman 12 years his junior who had been born in Philadelphia.
 They had two sons, Charles, born in 1857 and Andrew, born the following year.

 Death

 On July 19, 1870, a dehydrated Edmund Booz collapsed at his 1310 Brown Street, suffering from the effects of sunstroke.
-He died later that evening with the official cause of death being congestion of the brain.
+He died later that evening with the cause of death stated as congestion of the brain.
 He was buried in Laurel Hill Cemetery, Philadelphia.
-Buried with him is one of his sons, Charles, a railroad conductor, who died at only 30 years of age in 1883.
+Buried with him is one of his sons, Charles, a railroad conductor, who died aged 30 in 1883.